bitagoras/xtype/README.md

 **Example 2:**

-Let's assume we want to define a struct int8 + float32 and another one int16 + int16 + int8, both of size 5 The metainfo would be
+Let's assume we want to define a struct int8 + float32 and another one int16 + int16 + int8, both of size 5 bytes.
+The metainfo will be:

 ```
 [<] (6) [s] [t] [r] [u] [c] [t]